ReDI-School/intro-java/exercises/if_loops.md

-# Homework: if & loops
+# Exercises: if & loops

 ## Stars